 Image Credit: C. Davidson for Visit Alexandria

-Alexandria’s Del Ray neighborhood is an eclectic and walkable neighborhood filled with an extraordinary art scene and some of the coolest murals in the city, each one telling a different story about Del Ray and its history.
+Alexandria’s Del Ray neighborhood is an eclectic and walkable neighborhood filled with a vibrant art scene and some of the coolest murals in the city, each one telling a different story about Del Ray and its history.
 Spring is a fun time to explore them yourself on Visit Alexandria’s Self-Guided Walking Tour of Del Ray’s Murals.
-You can make a day of exploring Del Ray’s street art, with no shortage of awesome restaurants to fuel your adventure along the way.
+You can make a morning or afternoon of exploring Del Ray’s street art, with no shortage of awesome restaurants to fuel your adventure along the way.